Andrea Jenkyns

-Dame Andrea Marie Jenkyns (born 16 June 1974) is a British politician who has been the Mayor of Greater Lincolnshire since May 2025.
+Dame Andrea Marie Jenkyns (born 16 June 1974) is a British politician who has been the Mayor for Greater Lincolnshire since May 2025.
 A member of the Reform UK party, she was previously the Conservative Party Member of Parliament for Morley and Outwood in West Yorkshire, England from 2015 to May 2024.

 Jenkyns was first elected as the Member of Parliament for Morley and Outwood at the 2015 general election, defeating Shadow Chancellor Ed Balls.
 She was an advocate for the Eurosceptic organisation Leave Means Leave and a strong critic of Theresa May's handling of Brexit during her leadership of the Conservative Party.
 Jenkyns served as Parliamentary Under-Secretary of State for Skills from July to October 2022, as part of the governments of Boris Johnson and Liz Truss.
 She was later dismissed by the following Prime Minister, Rishi Sunak.
 She failed to win re-election to the successor seat of Leeds South West and Morley at the 2024 general election.

 Jenkyns was appointed a Dame Commander of the Order of the British Empire in 2023 in the Resignation Honours List of former UK Prime Minister Boris Johnson.

 She left the Conservative Party for Reform UK in November 2024, announcing her candidacy for Reform in the 2025 election for the newly created Mayor of Greater Lincolnshire.

 In August 2025, Jenkyns was chosen by Nigel Farage to be part of Reform UK's decision-making board.